 from 276 steps all at once.)

 A cross-platform (browser based) version of CA Pattern Maker

 has been developed

 as a Silverlight application.
-This version includes printing capability but I have not yet
+This version includes printing capability but I have

-tried to implement image saving in Silverlight.
+not yet tried to implement image saving in Silverlight.
+The program will operate

-The program will operate in any browser equiped with a Silverlight plugin (available
+in any browser equipped with a Silverlight plug-in (available for free, about 7MB).